 The MK battery (or the equivalent of another brand) can be obtained from Open Sesame or locally, at a Batteries Plus or Interstate Battery store.
 Sometimes, security access stores also sell this type of battery.

-To replace the battery, loosen the two Philips head cover screws on the operator (at the top and bottom center) about 1/4″ and slide the cover off.
+To replace the battery, loosen the two Phillips head cover screws on the operator (at the top and bottom center) about 1/4″ and slide the cover off.
 You will have to open the door slightly so you can get a screwdriver on the top screw since the arm is in the way when the door is closed.
-The battery is held in place at two places.
-There is a small black screw that holds it down, but you do not have to remove the screw.
-A piece of tape runs down the side of the battery to hold it in place.
-Peel the tape strip off the side of the battery, then rotate the back of the battery out toward the side of the case.
-It will come out from under the black screw head and you can then remove it.
-After pealing off the electrical tape over the battery terminals, pull off the two connectors with the attached orange and black wires.
+To remove the battery, remove the electrical tape covering the battery terminals.
+Disconnect the wires connected to the battery terminals.
+Now you can remove the battery.